• Skip to primary navigation

 Remember to grab gluten free tamari to keep this dish gluten free.

+Rice vinegar: Rice vinegar adds tang and balances the tamari.
 Look for it next to other types of vinegar in the grocery store aisles.
 Or it’s sometimes by the soy sauces.

 Sriracha: This chili pepper sauce adds a bit of heat and garlic.
 Use any type of sriracha you enjoy.
+If you don’t like spicy food, use less or omit it.

 Garlic: Finely grated or minced garlic adds bite.
 I recommend using a Microplane zester to get the garlic almost paste-like, which makes it easy to intertwine with the sauce.

-If you’d prefer it can be replaced with about ¼ teaspoon of garlic powder.
+If you’d prefer, it can be replaced with about ¼ teaspoon of garlic powder.

 Ginger powder: Ginger powder adds a peppery, flowery, lightly sweet edge.